 TIRED LEGS SYNDROME: dailments of the lymphatic and circulatory system

-Heaviness in the legs, swelling, edema, lymphedema, varices, spider veins, cold feet, legs and hips, pain when pinching the leg…Everything is usually related to the same thing: Poor blood circulation and a lymphatic system that is not doing its job properly.
-We have already explained in another article how essential the lymphatic system and its vital fluid are, the lymphWell, many of the discomforts you may be feeling in your legs indicate poor lymphatic drainage.
+Heaviness in the legs, swelling, edema, lymphedema, varicose veins, spider veins, cold feet, legs and hips, pain when pinching the leg… It is usually all related to the same thing: Poor blood circulation and a lymphatic system that is not performing its function well.
+We have already explained in another article how essential the lymphatic system and its vital fluid are, the lymphWell, many of the discomforts you may be feeling in your legs indicate deficient Lymphatic drainage.

-And when your body is not able to properly process all the waste, health problems begin, among them one of the most frequent, the tired legs syndrome.
+And when your body is not able to properly process all the waste, health problems begin, among them one of the most common, the tired legs syndrome.
 That said, let's not forget blood circulation either.
 Poor circulation is usually due to insufficient or obstructed venous return.
-But related or not, both circulatory and lymphatic problems could go hand in hand and lead to multiple pathologies if not addressed as soon as possible.
+But whether related or not, both circulatory and lymphatic problems could go hand in hand and lead to multiple pathologies if not addressed as soon as possible.

 Why do my legs hurt so much?

-- Relaxes the muscles
+- Relaxes muscles

 - Reduces pain

-- Reduces the appearance of “orange peel skin” (cellulite)
+- Reduces the appearance of “orange peel” skin (cellulite)

 - Reduces swelling and stiffness